Table of Contents

 God’s moral law of the Ten Commandments was originally given at creation.
 It existed as long as sin has existed (Romans 4:15).
 But when the Israelites were enslaved in pagan Egypt for 400 years, they lost view of them which necessitated that God would write them down on stone and give them to Moses (Exodus 31:18; 32:16).
 Moses, in turn, placed them in the Ark of the covenant which was placed in the most holy place in God’s temple (Deuteronomy 10:4, 5).

 The Bible defines sin as “the transgression of the law” (1 John 3:4).
-The Ten Commandments are revealed principles of God’s holy character (Romans 7:12; Psalms 19:7).
-And they are the standard by which God will examine people in the judgment.
+The Ten Commandments are the revealed principles of God’s holy character (Romans 7:12; Psalms 19:7).
+And they are the standard by which the Lord will examine people in the judgment.
 “So speak and so do as those who will be judged by the law of liberty” (James 2:12).

 All good laws protect, and God’s law is no exception (Deuteronomy 6:24).
-The Ten Commandments law protects us from, idolatry, adultery, lying, murder, theft, and other sins the take away our happiness (Proverbs 3:1, 2).
-We cannot find true peace unless we live in harmony with them.
+The Ten Commandments law protects us from, idolatry, adultery, lying, murder, theft, and other sins the take away our peace and happiness (Proverbs 3:1, 2).
+We cannot find true joy unless we live in harmony with them.
 And these laws constitute “the whole duty of man” (Ecclesiastes 12:13).
-But we can only keep them by the grace of God.
+But we can only keep them by the power of God.
 “I can do all things through Christ who strengthens me” (Philippians 4:13).

 Today, some wrongly teach that the Ten commandments are no longer binding.
 But if the law could have been canceled, God would have immediately made that change when Adam and Eve sinned instead of sending His Son to die on behalf of the sinner to pay the penalty of the broken law.
 But this was impossible, because the commandments can’t be canceled and it will always be true as long as God exists.